Instantly recognisable thanks to its unique shape, the unobtrusive Gugelhupf enjoys an aristocratic history and a special place in Viennese hearts.

 Another imperial connection

-The actress, Katharina Schratt (1853-1940), enjoyed a (very) close friendship with Franz Joseph.
+The actress, Katharina Schratt (1853-1940), enjoyed a close platonic (?) friendship with Franz Joseph.
 He regularly visited her at home in Vienna or in the country, where (so the story goes) she would serve him Gugelhupf.
 Hence the association.

-True or not, we do know that Gugelhupf was particularly popular during the 1800s, especially in Vienna, and it’s from this time that the cake has likely inherited the somewhat aristocratic aura that continues today.
+True or not, we do know that Gugelhupf enjoyed particularly popularity during the 1800s, especially in Vienna, and it’s from this time that the cake likely inherited a somewhat aristocratic aura that continues today.